jplusplus/statscraper/README.rst

   ╰─────────────────────────┬───────────────────────╯
                        items

-Here's a simple example, with a scraper that returns only a single dataset: The number of cranes spotted at Hornborgarsjön each day as scraped from `Länsstyrelsen Östergötland <http://web05.lansstyrelsen.se/transtat_O/transtat.asp>`_.
+Here's a simple example, with a scraper that returns only a single dataset: The number of cranes spotted at Hornborgarsjön each day as scraped from `Länsstyrelsen i Västra Götalands län <http://web05.lansstyrelsen.se/transtat_O/transtat.asp>`_.

 .. code:: python